NOOBUV/2048-game/README.md

 # 2048-game
-This project was made in a hackathon
+This project was made in a hackathon organised by devsnest!